 My primary taxonomic work in Perdita involves the subgenus Heteroperdita.
 Heteroperdita contains 22 species of minute, colorful bees that are all specialized on the pollen of the plant genus Tiquilia (Boraginaceae).
 In the revision (published in the journal Zootaxa), nine new species are described, one new synonym is proposed, and all 22 species are described and figured.
-In the future, I hope that I will be able to continue work on this group in order to understand the evolutionary relationships between the different species, and particularly how so many species can co-occur on the same host plants.

 Other Perdita projects